Reactive-Network/reactive-bounties/src/automated-one-step-swap/README.md

 With the Reactive network and Reactive Smart Contracts (RSC), we can reduce this to a one-step process:
 1. Approve the swap

+The problem is approving can be a HUGE pain, especially when you swap a lot.
+Which means you will probably give "unlimited" approval to DEX's and INSERT HACK HERE.
+Boom, all of your funds are drained.

+The neat thing would be to only approve what you want to trade.
+The neat thing is that is exactly what this demonstration does.
+You ONLY approve what you trade and then the approval AUTOMATICALLY gets set back to zero.
+Its cooler than getting rekt.

 ## Approaches

 There are two approaches this repository takes to one-step swap, ***both ways use Reactive network and RSC's***: